solarsnake/coveralls-demo-ruby/README.md

 ![travis-ci-settings-repos-coveralls-demo-ruby.png](../media/media/travis-ci-settings-repos-coveralls-demo-ruby.png)

 <details>
-   <summary><em>What about settings and stuff?</em></summary
+   <summary><em>What about those settings?</em></summary

 <em>Not necessary at this point.
-You can click on <strong>Settings</strong> next to your repo to see some basic configuration options for your repo, but for now let's leave everything there as-is:</em>
+You can click on the <strong>Settings</strong> button next to your repo to see some basic configuration options, but for now let's leave everything there as-is.
+For instance:</em>

 ![travis-ci-settings-repos-coveralls-demo-ruby-settings.png](../media/media/travis-ci-settings-repos-coveralls-demo-ruby-settings.png)